mtharp/laureline-firmware/doc/config.rst

 | **Default**: false

 If true, the PPS pin on the :ref:`Data In/Out connector <dataio>` will output a pulse-per-second signal.
+See the pinout description under Connectors for more electrical info.
 If false (the default), the PPS pin does not output a signal.
 Do not set this to true unless you are sure only compatible equipment is connected to the Data In/Out port.
 This setting is not compatible with the :ref:`gps_ext_in` setting.